Before I begin, let’s get a few things straight:

 Q: Am I an equipment snob?

 Q: What camera and equipment do I use?

 A: Fujifilm x20.
 Spare battery.
 Lens hood.
 If you want one, get it here.

 Now that we have that out of the way, let’s get to what you are here for – my unfiltered, uncensored, honest opinions.
 Yay, I have lots of those, I will be happy to share.

 This topic is one that hits close to home for me.
 The short back story is that I used to live in Nashville Tennessee.
-I had shot a number of portraits for friends and family.
-I had done some minor event coverage.
-I had four weddings under my belt.
+I shot a number of portraits for friends and family.
+I did some minor event coverage.
+I covered four weddings.
 I was still cheap.
 I still shot the way the client wanted, as I did not have enough of a portfolio to have high rates or a marketable “style” of my own, though I was most appreciated for my candid portraits and detail photography.
 The train wasn’t moving at top speed, but I was on the right tracks.

 Even though I got almost no support at home for my pricing, the hours I put in, or the artistic choices I made, I was constantly making progress.
 Then there was great news for me: S3Magazine (s3mag.com) ran a number of my photos in one of their issues.
 They were interested in more photos from me.

 I didn’t take a single picture for months.